Engineering University UK Entry Requirements

 Demand for good engineers is high.
 In the finance, mechanical, IT and electronics sectors in particular, there are shortages of chartered and incorporated engineers.

 For anyone looking for a rewarding future with a wide variety of employment prospects, there has never been a more exciting time to embark on an Engineering degree.
+Knowing the entry requirements to the top courses will ensure you craft the best application and secure your place.

 Types Of Engineering Degree